dimitra-savvani/Snake-Game/README.md

 # Snake-Game
-Our favourite old game that we used to play on Nokia phones
+Our favorite old game that we used to play on Nokia phones

+# Instructions

+Download or clone the repo.
+Run main.py and have fun!